Mandaue -- The City

 Create an environment for sustainable growth and liveable society through responsive governance and multi-sectoral involvement.

-Excellence, Transparency, Resourcefulness, Accountability, and Integrity
+Excellence, Transparency, Resourcefulness, Accountability, Integrity and Teamwork

 The City of Mandaue was founded in April 7, 1521, when a “Cove of Cebu”, called Mandawe, was sighted by a Spanish expedition led by Ferdinand Magellan.
 The “Cove of Cebu”, which is located in the present Barangay Tipolo, became the host to the first facility in the country.
 Its establishment marked the origins of the industrialization of the country as it helped in the promotion and sustainability of the Acapulco Trade which took place at that time.